sorenorm/sorenorm/README.md

 <h1 align="center">Hi 👋, I'm Søren Orm</h1>
-<h3 align="center">I am currently studying for a MSc. in Social Data Science at the University of Copenhagen.
-My work focuses on applying advanced data science techniques to socially impactful projects.</h3>
+<h3 align="center"> I'm Søren Orm Hansen, currently pursuing an MSc in Social Data Science at the University of Copenhagen.
+My professional interests lie at the intersection of data science, social good, cognitive science, and the exploration of social complexity.</h3>

 - 🌱 I’m currently learning **D3.js and langchain**